SkoolNotes/Taproot/2020PHYS201/KBhPHYS201ElectricFields.md

 ## Illustrating Electric Fields

-There are two ways of illustrating electric fields — either drawing an infinite amount of vectors (that's a lot of vectors), or drawing lines originating from the main particle lining up all the vectors (think! original Japanese flags.)
+There are two ways of illustrating electric fields — either drawing an infinite amount of vectors (that's a lot of vectors), or drawing lines originating from the main particle lining up all the vectors (Think!
+The original Japanese flag.)

 See [[KBhPHYS201IllustratingElectricFields]] illustrating electric fields.